khadija-1122/my-first-/README.md

 # my-first-
-this is my first repository.
+writing it very first time
-AUTHOR Khadija Saif
+by Khadija Saif